 The Power of Self-Acceptance

-The greatest revelation of my journey has been finding confidence and power in the very places I once believed I had none.
+The greatest lesson of this journey has been discovering strength in the places I once felt shame.

-Had I possessed the confidence I have now in my younger years, I would have been dangerous, but perhaps that’s the point.
+If I had this confidence when I was younger, I would have been dangerous.
+But perhaps that’s the point.
 Strength doesn’t come from perfection.
-It comes from reclaiming the parts of yourself you once resisted.
-It comes from realising you were never broken to begin with.
+It comes from reclaiming what you once rejected and realising you were never broken.

 Knowing When to Let Go

-If I were to imagine myself as a dominant, which I understand well in theory from the other perspective, I would seek a powerful submissive.
-When she knelt before me, I would want to feel the weight of her surrender, knowing it was given to me alone, not by default, but as a deliberate choice.
-That is a true exchange.
-After all, to submit, you must first have something of value to offer.
+If I were a dominant, which I understand well from the other side, I would seek a submissive who carries her own strength.
+When she knelt before me, I would feel the full weight of her surrender, knowing it was offered freely, deliberately, and to me alone.